rsz_1moving_thrugh_thr_layer

 • A broadcast packet will be sent to every host within the local network.
 Unfortunately, the ARP protocol was not developed with security in mind, so in most configurations, the first host to respond to the ARP request will be the “winner.”
 This makes it very simple if an attacker controls a host within an environment to spoof their own MAC, respond faster, and effectively perform a Man-In-The-Middle (MITM) attack.
 Notice we have “Request how has ” above.

-• The requesting IP address must be found in the payload of the packet.
+• The requesting IP address must be in the packet’s payload.
 This is an important distinction since most packets are returned to the requesting IP address found in the IPv4 header.
 This allows adversaries to use attacks such as ARP spoofing and MAC flooding since the original requester doesn’t have to be the intended destination.
 Notice we have a “Reply” at the end of the ARP process.

 Understanding ARP: